 Minister of Word and Sacrament

 Sunday services of worship are conducted by a wide range of ordained ministers and lay preachers and, from within the congregation, a worship group and a music group.
-When Aston Tirrold has a minister, they lead a Sunday service about once a month.
+The minister at Aston Tirrold leads a Sunday service about once a month.

 The minister also chairs meetings associated with the church and with the elders is mainly responsible for the pastoral care in our congregation.